The World's Smallest Pasta Shapes

 17.)
 Cicioneddos

-Sardinians love their gnocchi, and cicioneddos are basically tiny semolina pasta shapes designed to look like miniature potato gnocchi pieces.
-The shape hails from the north of the country, where it regularly makes its way into salads and side dishes.
+Sardinians love their gnocchi, and cicioneddos are tiny semolina pasta shapes designed to look like miniature potato gnocchi.
+The shape hails from the north of the country, where it regularly appears in salads and side dishes.

 Cicioneddos pasta shape.